SamambaMan/django-payzen/docs/payment_request.rst

 ---------------------

 *vads_trans_id* is a value composed by 6 numeric characters representing the id of the transaction.
 There is a unicity constraint between *vads_trans_date* and *vads_site_id*.
 *vads_trans_id* field is mandatory.
-If not set by user, django-payzen will generate randomly its value, considering the probability of having 2 generated values identical for the same day as null.
+If not set by user, django-pypayzen will generate randomly its value, considering the probability of having 2 generated values identical for the same day as null.

 The following fields should not be set manually.
 Their value are computed during the save() or update() methods.
 Their value are computed from all other parmeters.
 Thus, there are some precations to take :